jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically/make_tdd_environment_no_wsl_automatically.rst

 * I click in the terminal_ and use :kbd:`q` on the keyboard to leave the tests and the terminal_ goes back to the command line

-the program_ works and can make a Python_ :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>` automatically the way I want every time
+the program_ works and can make a :ref:`Python Test Driven Development environment<what is a Test Driven Development Environment?>` automatically the way I want every time

 ----